 The world of the mirrorless camera is certainly heating up.
 The Micro Four Thirds format is getting replaced by full-frame and the format itself is getting ever more rounded each year.
 This is evident by the release of the Panasonic Lumix S1R which has been whipping up enthusiasm since it was first announced at Photokina 2018.
+This is one of the up and coming full-frame DSL cameras.

 At the time of writing, there is still only a small selection of lenses to go with this camera body.
 But, the likes of Sigma and Leica have already signed up to produce a bunch of L-Mount lenses, with possibly 42 lenses being available by the end of 2020.
 Lots of possibilities with this camera body, so let’s dig in and see what all the fuss is about.